Connecting Your Tools

 Section titled “Step 5: Work across tools”Once multiple tools are connected, Claude can work across them in a single conversation:

-Pull my open tasks from Asana, check which ones are overdue, and draft a status update for the team in Slack.This is where connectors become genuinely powerful — replacing the context-switching between apps.
+Pull my open tasks from Asana, check which ones are overdue, and draft a status update for the team in Slack.This is where connectors save the most time.
+You stop switching between apps to copy information from one into another.

 MCP Apps: Interactive integrations